mazur/advent-of-code-2024/README.md

 - It does give some clever solutions to specific problems.
 Like using Math.sign to check the direction of the change.
 - It's helpful in refactoring simple code like tests in bulk.
 - Overall, I'm slightly frustrated.
 Still would have been quicker to do it manually; we are both learning.
+- I find it tough to trust the AI.
+It actually suggested a correct solution for Part 2; but I wanted to be more clever.
+I ended up reverting my clever solution and went with the AI suggested one.